 - learn about animal behavior for both domestic and wild animals

 - meet WHS staff and animal experts in the community

 - perform hands-on activities that will benefit shelter animals

 - learn what it takes to be a responsible pet owner

 - learn fun facts about horses, farm animals, reptiles, birds and other animals

 - take home useful advice about veterinary care, pet first aid and more!

-Registration includes a camp t-shirt, daily vegetarian lunch & snacks.
+The cost per child is $200 and includes a camp t-shirt, daily vegetarian lunch & snacks.
 Camp is limited to just 16 kids per week.
-Registration will open again in the spring for Critter Camp 2019!

 In addition to our programs at Whatcom Humane Society, we can bring our humane education lessons to your educational setting.
 We can tailor programs for all age groups with lessons focusing on issues such as Compassion and Kindness towards Animals, Responsible Pet Ownership, Dog Bite Prevention, Spay and Neuter Education, and Protecting Native Wildlife.

 These programs are free of charge; however donations to help with the costs of providing these valuable learning opportunities are greatly appreciated.